Georg Eberhard Rumphius: Merchant of Ambon

 A week after his mother's funeral (20 December 1651) he left Hanau for the last time.
-Perhaps through contacts of his mother's family, he enlisted with the Dutch East Indies Company (as Jeuriaen Everhard Rumpf) and left as a midshipman on 26 December 1652 aboard the ship Muyden for the Dutch East Indies.
-He arrived in Batavia in July 1653, and proceeded to the Ambon archipelago in 1654.
+Perhaps through contacts of his mother's family, he enlisted with the Dutch East India Company (as Jeuriaen Everhard Rumpf) and left as a midshipman on 26 December 1652 aboard the ship Muyden for the Dutch East Indies.
+He arrived in Batavia in July 1653, and proceeded to Ambon Island in 1654.
 By 1657 his official title was "engineer and ensign", at which point he requested a transfer to the civilian branch of the company and became second merchant ("onderkoopman") on Hitu island, north of Ambon.
 He became a merchant ("koopman") in 1662.
 He then started to undertake a study of the flora and fauna of these Spice Islands.
 In 1666 he was appointed as "secunde" at Ambon directly under Joan Maetsuycker, the governor-general in Batavia, who would later give him dispensation from his ordinary duties to complete this study.
 Maetsuycker was a barrister-at-law and a patron of science.
 Rumphius would become known as Plinius Indicus (the Pliny of the Indies).
 This was the name under which he was made a member by the Academia Naturae Curiosorum in Vienna in 1681.